FastAccounting/nobunaga/README.md

 ![Per-label information](examples/per_class_info.png)

 #### Confusion matrix
-Confusion matrix visualizes what label tends to be misclassified as other labels.
+The confusion matrix visualizes what label tends to be misclassified as other labels.
-We remark that this confusion matrix visualize only false examples, so correct ones are not included.
+We remark that this confusion matrix visualizes only false examples, so correct ones are omitted.

 ![Confusion Matrix](examples/coco_result.png)